Sam Hughes (footballer): 2016–17 season: Establishment in first team

 Hughes came on as a substitute on the opening fixture on 6 August 2016, in a 3–0 defeat to Gateshead.
 He scored his first goal of the season on 17 September 2016, in a 1–0 win over Braintree Town.
 Jon McCarthy praised Hughes for his performance after the match.
 Hughes formed a defensive partnership with Ryan Astles, and had a run of seven clean sheets in a row.
-An offer from Barnsley was rejected in the January transfer window, which Hughes found "frustrating".
+During the January transfer window, Chester rejected an offer from Barnsley for Hughes, which he found "frustrating".
 On 3 March 2017, he captained Chester in a 3–2 defeat against Tranmere, making him the youngest captain in Chester's history at age 19.

-He finished the season with 39 appearances and 3 goals.
-He also won the CFU Player of the Season.
-He was later inducted in Chester's team of the decade, after making 64 appearances with 8 goals in total with Chester.
+He finished the season with 39 appearances and 3 goals, winning the CFU Player of the Season chosen among Chester players and voted by the fans of the club.
+By the end of the 2010s decade, he was inducted into Chester's Team of the Decade, in total making 64 appearances and scoring 8 goals with Chester.

 Leicester City

-As his contract was expiring in the summer, Chester offered Hughes a new contract.
-He looked to "explore" his options however, with interest from Championship clubs.

-He eventually chose Premier League club Leicester City in July 2017, signing a three-year contract for an undisclosed fee in compensation—although it was reported to be around £130,000 including add-ons.
-The fee was also the biggest in Chester's history after reformation.
+As his contract was expiring in the summer, Chester offered Hughes a new contract, he looked to "explore" his options with interest from Championship clubs.
+He eventually chose Premier League club Leicester City in July 2017, signing a three-year contract with Hughes to play in their development squad for an undisclosed fee in compensation—although The Leader newspaper reported the fee to be around £130,000 including add-ons.
+The fee was the biggest in Chester's history after reformation.
 Leicester signed Hughes to play in their development squad.
-After suffering an injury in pre-season, he quickly became a regular for the development squad.
+After suffering an injury in pre-season and recovering, he quickly became a regular for the development squad.
 He had a successful first season with Leicester, captaining the development team and also being the top-scorer despite playing centre-back.
 He also made the bench on two occasions for the first-team, although was an unused substitute.
-In the summer of 2018, he suffered a stress fracture in his lower back.
-He was predicted to be out for three-and-a-half months, until October.
-However, he wouldn't return to action until February 2019, playing in a 1–0 defeat to Derby County.
+In the summer of 2018, he suffered a stress fracture in his lower back and was predicted to be out for three-and-a-half months, until October, however, he would not return on the pitch until February 2019 for a 1–0 defeat to Derby County.

-Loan to Salford
+Loan spells

-Hughes joined newly promoted League Two side Salford City on a season-long loan in September 2019.
+While still with Leicester, Hughes joined newly promoted League Two side Salford City on a season-long loan in September 2019.
 He made his debut on 7 September in a 2–2 draw to Morecambe.
 He was recalled by Leicester in January following 10 appearances in all competitions for Salford.